xavierdp/turbinobash-web/README.md

 # turbinobash-web

+Normaly comptatible with debian 11 (debian 12 not tested) et ubuntu 22.04

 ## turbinobash
-**turbinobash** is a bash framewok i made to manage bash script and script scompletion
+**turbinobash** is a bash framewok i made to manage bash script and script completion

 **turbinobash-web** is a combination of 4 modules
 * module : to manage modules